-Over the past 10 years, Kerry has held several senior leadership roles including Vice President, Operations with Clean Energy Consulting and Director of Engineering & Technical Services with Allnorth Consultants where he provided business leadership and led numerous strategic initiatives focused on business transformation, operational excellence and continuous improvement.
+Over the past 10 years, Kerry has held several senior leadership roles including Vice President of Operations with Clean Energy Consulting and Director of Engineering & Technical Services with Allnorth Consultants where he provided business leadership and led numerous strategic initiatives focused on business transformation, operational excellence, and continuous improvement.

-Kerry graduated as the top student in the Faculty of Engineering from UVic in 1994 and completed his Master of Applied Science Degree from UBC in 1998.
+Kerry graduated as the top student in the Faculty of Engineering from the University of Victoria in 1994 and completed his Master of Applied Science Degree from the University of British Columbia in 1998.